Creating a Reusable PyQGIS Processing Algorithm Template

 if sink is None:

-# 4. Iterate with progress & cancellation handling
+# 4. Iterate features with progress reporting and cancellation support

 if feedback.isCanceled():